ebenajayi/Expert_System_Application/README.md

                                       • length= width = height (cubes)

-The third project (Car_Fault_Diagnosis.clp) helps diagnose a car by checking various items using JESS  The program displays all the possible reasons why a car will fail to run, with or without known facts.
+The third project (Car_Fault_Diagnosis.clp) helps diagnose a car by checking various items using JESS  The program displays all the possible reasons why a car will fail to run, with or without known facts..